mvvvv/StereoKit-rust/README.md

 ### Download the source project:
 * `git clone --recursive https://github.com/mvvvv/StereoKit-rust/`
-* On Linux get the following tools and dev libraries : clang cmake libx11-dev libxfixes-dev libegl-dev libgbm-dev libfontconfig-dev.
+* On Linux get the following tools and dev libraries : git clang cmake libx11-dev libxfixes-dev libegl-dev libgbm-dev libfontconfig-dev.
-* On Windows[^2] get the following tools and dev libraries : "CMake", "Visual Studio Build Tools 2022(Developpment Desktop C++)" and "DotNet SDK v8+"
+* On Windows[^2] get the following tools and dev libraries : "Git", "CMake", "Visual Studio Build Tools 2022(Developpment Desktop C++)" and "DotNet SDK v8+"
 * Install the project's tools from the project directory `cargo install -F event-loop --path .`
 * If you want to launch the demos then:
   - compile the shaders.
 From StereoKit-rust directory launch `cargo compile_sks`